Evil0ctal/ChatGPT-Minecraft-Plugin-Translater/README-EN.md

 3. **Run the Script**:

    - `python3 main.py`
+   - Delete the remaining test files in the following two directories
    - Place one or more yml configuration files into the specified input folder `Original_Files`.
    - Run the script and check the output folder `ChatGPT_Translater_Output`.
 4. **Check Translation Results**: